-Lawmaker tells Australian leader that party doesn’t back him
+3 ministers tell Australian prime minister he has to go

 Turnbull did not immediately make a public response.

-Australia has had years of political instability since Prime Minister John Howard lost power in 2007 after more than 11 years in office.
-No prime minister has lasted a full three-year term since.
-They have all been thrown out of power by their own parties amid poor opinion polling in a trend that divides parties and angers voters.
+No Australian prime minister has lasted a full three-year term since Prime Minister John Howard lost power in 2007 after more than 11 years in office.
+They have all been thrown out of power by their own parties amid poor opinion polling in a trend of political instability that divides parties and angers voters.